WolffunService/thetan-world-sdk-docs/README.md

 - Option2: Login with Thetan ID by email: thetanarenatest@gmail.com and use verify code is  **111111**.

+> [!IMPORTANT]
->Notice: The STAGING environment only whitelist some IP addresses, for security purposes.
+> Notice: The STAGING environment only whitelist some IP addresses, for security purposes.
 So you need to provide your company's IP addresses that we can add it to the whitelist.

 # API
 ## ThetanSDKManager